Extending React

 -

 Before the introduction of React Hooks in React 16.8, class and function components served different purposes.
-Now that function components can also manipulate React state through hooks, class components are somewhat redundant. ↩
+Now that function components can also manipulate React state, class components are somewhat redundant. ↩

 -